dataset-ninja/windmill-detection-french/README.md

 # Windmill Detection on French Aerial Images Dataset

-Windmill Detection on French Aerial is a dataset for object detection task.
+Windmill Detection on French Aerial Images is a dataset for object detection task.